top of page

 Sir David Attenborough

 KYTOS offers unparalleled opportunities to explore the subject beyond the classroom.
-Girls can develop their surgical skills in the Dissection Club, enhance the school environment in the Conservation Club and delve deeper into the fascinating world of forensic science and criminal investigation in the hugely popular Forensics Club.
-Girls can participate in monthly A-Z biology quizzes, annual photography competitions, weekly enrichment sessions looking at topical news stories, and themed trips (ranging from the Old Operating Theatre and Hunterian Museum, London, to Costa Rica).
-We also encourage girls to enter the ‘Rosalind Franklin Prize for Academic Writing’, which is endorsed by the Rosalind Franklin Society, New York.
+Students can develop their surgical skills in the Dissection Club, enhance the school environment in the Conservation Club and delve deeper into the fascinating world of forensic science and criminal investigation in the hugely popular Forensics Club.
+They can participate in monthly A-Z biology quizzes, annual photography competitions, weekly enrichment sessions looking at topical news stories, and themed trips (including the Old Operating Theatre and Hunterian Museum, London).
+We also encourage students to enter the ‘Rosalind Franklin Prize for Academic Writing’, which is endorsed by the Rosalind Franklin Society, New York.
 MED:SEM is a programme of dedicated seminars covering a range of topics for those pursuing medical-related careers.
-Recent additions to the programme include the KYTOS Biology Podcasts (streamed in over 90 countries) and the KYTOS Genetics Society.
+Recent additions to the programme include the KYTOS Biology Podcasts (streamed in over 130 countries) and the Genetics Society.

-The KYTOS website helps to embed a number of key principles highlighted in the Tormead prospectus – it is these principles on which our Biology teaching is based, and it is through independent study and inquiry of mind that KYTOS aims to enrich this learning experience.
+The KYTOS website helps to embed the Trust's core values – it is these on which our Biology teaching is based, and it is through independent study and inquiry of mind that KYTOS aims to enrich this learning experience.

 Mr Rob Isaacs